antonyant11/the-makerformlab-docs/docs/admin/index.md

 # Administration Dashboard

-Welcome to The MakerForge Administration Dashboard.
+Welcome to The MakerFormLab Administration Dashboard.
 This area provides dedicated tools and functionalities for administrators to ensure the quality, integrity, and smooth operation of the platform.
 Your role is crucial in maintaining a curated and high-quality collection of artworks and managing user interactions.

 ## Key Administrative Functions